Independent Order of Odd Fellows: Humanitarian Actions

 Among the Order's notable projects in Brazil is the organization of an online concert to raise food donations, as well as partnerships with local institutions.
 One example is the renovation of a library at a children's shelter in the city of Peruíbe.

-National Expansion
+National expansion

 The IOOF in Brazil is currently working with various individuals and communities interested in establishing new lodges across the country.
 These efforts aim to consolidate a future Sovereign Grand Lodge of Brazil.

 Canada

-Oddfellows' Hall in Streetsville, Mississauga, built in 1867.
+Oddfellows' Hall in Streetsville, Mississauga, Ontario, built in 1867.
 The building was sold in 1972.

 Two lodges under the Manchester Unity of Independent Order of Odd Fellows known as Royal Wellington Lodge no.1 and Loyal Bon Accorde Lodge no.2 existed in Halifax, Nova Scotia, as early as 1815.
 The IOOF in Canada has 7 Grand Lodges, namely: Grand Lodge of Alberta, Grand Lodge of Atlantic Provinces, Grand Lodge of British Columbia, Grand Lodge of Manitoba, Grand Lodge of Ontario, Grand Lodge of Quebec and Grand Lodge of Saskatchewan.